 My Cat’s Fur Smells

-So you’ve sniffed your smelly cat, and can’t find a specific source on him.
+So you’ve sniffed your smelly cat, and you can’t find a specific source for the unpleasant odor.

-However, the smell is probably coming from the skin, and not the hair itself.
-The same type or microorganism, Malassezia pachydermatis, is the problem here too.
+However, the smell is probably coming from the skin, and not the fur itself.
+The same type or microorganism that causes ear problems, Malassezia pachydermatis, is the problem here too.

 If a skin yeast infection is present, then you may see yellow or brown flaking skin.
 You might be able to see the skin quite clearly too, especially since alopecia, or hair loss, is one common symptom of the infection.